elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 That function calls our `spawn_task/4` function which starts an async task running on the remote node with the given name, supervised by the `Chat.TaskSupervisor` on that remote node.
 We know that the Task Supervisor with the name `Chat.TaskSupervisor` is running on that node because that node is _also_ running an instance of our Chat application and the `Chat.TaskSupervisor` is started up as part of the Chat app's supervision tree.

-We are telling the `Chat.TaskSupervisor` to supervise a task that executes the `Chat.receive_message` function with an argument of whatever message was passed down to `spawn_task` from `send_message`.
+We are telling the `Chat.TaskSupervisor` to supervise a task that executes the `Chat.receive_message` function with an argument of whatever message was passed down to `spawn_task/4` from `send_message/2`.

 So, `Chat.receive_message("hi")` is called on the remote, `kate`, node, causing the message `"hi"`, to be put out to that node's STDOUT stream.
 In this case, since the task is being supervised on the remote node, that node is the group manager for this I/O process.